childsb/glusterfs-hadoop-docs/Configuration.markdown

 ** Installing and Configure GlusterFS**

-Prior to Installing and Configuring Hadoop, once needs to first install GlusterFS across the cluster and configure a GlusterFS volume.
+Prior to Installing and Configuring Hadoop, once needs to first install GlusterFS across the cluster and configure a Distributed Replicated 2 GlusterFS volume.
 This is easy to do [with our automated deployment tool](https://forge.gluster.org/hadoop/pages/GlusterfsClusterInstall).
 You can also [do this manually](https://forge.gluster.org/hadoop/pages/InstallingAndConfiguringGlusterFS)

-The majority of testing with Hadoop has been done on 'Distributed' and 'Distributed Replicated 2' GlusterFS volume types.
 Additional Gluster Documentation and Downloads [are available here](http://www.gluster.org/download/)

 ** Install Oracle Java 1.6 **